Killing of Brenda Sue Brown: Murder of Mary Helen Williams

-In February 2010, Roseboro was subpoenaed to a Cleveland County hearing to determine if enough evidence existed in the Brenda Sue Brown murder case to bring suspect Thurman Price to trial.
+In February 2010, Roseboro was subpoenaed to a Cleveland County hearing to determine if enough evidence existed in the Brenda Sue Brown murder case to bring a new suspect, Thurman Price, to trial.

 During his testimony, which lasted less than ten minutes, Roseboro denied killing Brenda Sue.
 He said he did not know who did it, and had no memory of the day she was murdered.
 He said, "You're talking about something forty years ago.
 How would I recall something that long ago?"

 Reopening of Brenda Sue's case

 In 2005, Brenda Sue Brown's sisters, Patricia Buff and Mary McSwain, spent months asking the Shelby Police Department to reopen her case.
 Officers told them that the case files were missing.

 After four days of searching through files in storage, the files were found in an unmarked box along with the files of the Mary Helen Williams murder case.
 However, much evidence was missing, including Brenda Sue's dress, underwear, shoes, her powder-puff compact, the rock that was used to kill her, two vials of blood, fingernail scrapings, branches, and a hair sample.

 According to police records, Sheriff Allen was the last person in possession of this evidence after he had retrieved it from the State Bureau of Investigation in Raleigh, North Carolina, in August 1966.
 The only physical evidence still available was a bloody palm print that was taken from Brenda Sue's shoe in 1966.

 On May 15, 2006, Brenda Sue's body was exhumed from the Spring Hill Church Road Cemetery in Lillington, North Carolina, and examined for any available evidence.
 The wooden casket in which she was buried had disintegrated, and only a few bones remained.
 On May 21, 2006, a public memorial service was held, and Brenda Sue's remains were laid to rest in Sunset Cemetery in Shelby, North Carolina.